Poor countries' debt rose 12% to record $860 bln in 2020- World Bank - Up News Info

 The data now include a breakdown of a borrowing country’s external debt stock to show the amount owed to each official and private creditor, the currency composition of this debt, and the terms on which loans were extended.

 For DSSI-eligible countries the data also show the debt service deferred in 2020 by each bilateral creditor and the projected month-by-month debt-service payments owed to them through 2021.
-(Reporting by Andrea Shalal; editing by Diane Craft)
+(Reporting by Andrea Shalal; editing by Diane Craft and Aurora Ellis)

 Advertisement